wandb/docs/docs/guides/hosting/iam/manage-organization.md

 The following guide applies to the administrator (admin) of an organization.

 If you are looking to simplify user management in your organization, refer to [Automate user and team management](./automate_iam.md).

 ## Change the name of your organization

+1. Navigate to the organization's dashboard at https://wandb.ai/home.
+2. Choose the User menu in the upper right corner of the organization dashboard.
+From the dropdown, Choose **Settings**.
+3. Within the **Settings** tab, select **General**.
+4. Select the **Change name** button.
+5. Within the modal that appears, provide a new name for your organization and select the **Save name** button.

 ## Add and manage users